Hanna Lis

 Hanna Lis, née Kedaj (first married name Smoktunowicz) (born 13 May 1970 in Warsaw) is a Polish TV journalist.

 Life

 Lis was born in 1970.
 She started her journalistic career in 1993.
 For many years she was involved in political and news topics - she led and co-created leading information and journalism programs in 3 popular Polish TV channels.
 After finishing with Polish National Television at the beginning of 2016, she dealt with lifestyle issues: she was the host of her travel and culinary programme and ran talk-show programmes.

 She appeared in the film "Rób swoje ryzyko jest twoje" (2002), was a participant in the "Asia Express" entertainment programme (2016) and she published her cookbook "Mój świat na talerzu" (2019).
-She is a social activist tweeting about her reaction to coronaviris vaccine.

 She was placed on the list of "100 most valuable stars of Polish show-business" of "Forbes Polska" magazine.

+In 2020, she tweeted that she had suffered from an anaphylactic shock.
+Her tweet resulted in speculation that it had been caused by the COVID-19 vaccines.